Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Dressing Your Little Ghouls & Goblins

 • Choose a light-colored costume that's easy to see at night.
-Add reflective tape or glow-in-the-dark tape to the costume and to the trick-or-treat bag.
+Add reflective or glow-in-the-dark tape to the costume and to the trick-or-treat bag.

 • Only buy costumes labeled "flame-retardant."
 This means the material won't burn.
 If you make your own costume, use nylon or polyester materials, which are flame-retardant.